VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/about.md

 ## About nbutils

-nbutils is a comprehensive CLI toolkit for Jupyter notebooks, designed to solve common challenges in version control, collaboration, code quality, and workflow automation.
+nbctl is a comprehensive CLI toolkit for Jupyter notebooks, designed to solve common challenges in version control, collaboration, code quality, and workflow automation.

 **Repository**: [github.com/VenkatachalamSubramanianPeriyaSubbu/nbutils](https://github.com/VenkatachalamSubramanianPeriyaSubbu/nbutils)